ausdebating/constitution/constitution.rst

 #.
 There shall be a fee of $50 (Australian Dollars) applied to representative members of the Association.
 This fee shall be payable once for each financial year of the Association.
 It shall be paid:

    #.
 Not later than 3 business days before the initial general meeting of the Association.
    #.
-Not later than 3 business days before an annual general meeting of the assocation.
+Not later than 3 business days before an annual general meeting of the Association.

 #.
-The Committee shall have the power to:
+The Committee shall have the power to, by simple majority vote:

    #.
 Reduce the fee for a Representative Member; or
    #.
 Waive the fee for a Representative Member; or